Travel Guide to the Pamir Highway and the Wakhan Valley

 Painting depicting the construction of the Pamir Highway – Dushanbe Museum

-Today, despite the deterioration of the asphalt, it remains the only land connection for many Pamir villages, and an unforgettable journey for those who dare to take it.
-Traveling this route is, in many ways, like stepping back in time and crossing a landscape where history, politics, and culture merge at every turn.
+Today, despite the deterioration of the asphalt, it remains the only land connection for many villages in the Pamir, and an unforgettable journey for those who dare to travel it.

 📄 Mandatory permits for traveling on the Pamir Highway

-The GBAO (Gorno-Badakhshan Autonomous Oblast) permit is a special authorization required to travel through the Pamir region of eastern Tajikistan.
-Although it's usually easy to obtain, it's required in addition to a visa (if you need one), and without it, you won't be able to pass through the military checkpoints along the route.
+The GBAO (Gorno-Badakhshan Autonomous Oblast) permit is a special authorization required to travel through the Pamir region in eastern Tajikistan.
+Although it is usually easy to obtain, it is mandatory in addition to a visa (if you need one), and without this permit you will not be able to pass through the military checkpoints along the entire route.

-It can be processed online along with the e-visa or at some embassies, and there are also those who manage it in person in Dushanbe, Murghab and even in Osh (Kyrgyzstan).
-It has a small additional fee, but it's essential if you want to explore the legendary Pamir Highway and its remote mountain landscapes.
+It can be processed online along with the electronic visa or at some embassies, and there are also those who manage it in person in Dushanbe, Murghab or even in Osh (Kyrgyzstan).
+It has a cost, but it's essential if you want to explore the legendary Pamir Highway and its remote mountain landscapes.

 GBAO Permit (Gorno‑Badakhshan Autonomous Oblast):